Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 ### Delegate serialization to another serializer

 You can serialize a class as another type by delegating the serialization logic to the serializer for that type.
-For example, instead of serializing a class as a primitive value, you can break it down and serialize it as an `IntArray`.
+For example, you can use this approach to serialize a class as a non-primitive type, such as an `IntArray`.

-To do so, create a custom serializer that defines a property for the serializer of the delegated type and override the following:
+To delegate serialization, create a custom serializer that defines a property for the serializer of the delegated type and override the following:

 1. The `descriptor` property to wrap the delegated serializer's `descriptor`.

     > When you delegate serialization, you can't use the original class `descriptor` or the delegated type's `descriptor` directly.
     > Instead, you must create a new `descriptor` that wraps the delegated serializer's descriptor.
-For example, `override val descriptor = SerialDescriptor("Color", delegateSerializer.descriptor)`.
+For example, `override val descriptor = SerialDescriptor("my.app.Color", delegateSerializer.descriptor)`.
     >
     {style="note"}

 2. The `serialize()` function to convert an instance of your class to the delegated type and use [`encoder.encodeSerializableValue()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-encoder/encode-serializable-value.html) function to encode it with the delegated serializer.
-3. The `deserialize()` function to use the [`decoder.decodeSerializableValue()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-decoder/decode-serializable-value.html) function with the delegated serializer to decode the value and convert it back into an instance your class.
+3. The `deserialize()` function to use the [`decoder.decodeSerializableValue()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.encoding/-decoder/decode-serializable-value.html) function with the delegated serializer to decode the value and convert it back into an instance of your class.

 Here's an example that serializes a `Color` class as an `IntArray` by delegating the serialization logic to `IntArraySerializer`: